yyyt-1080/dku-resources/README.md

 ## Credits

-- Built for the DKU dorm bulletin board project, with RA team
+- Built for the DKU dorm bulletin board project, with the RA team
-- Further-resources portal made by Minghua.
+- Further-resources portal made by Minghua